 Fried Green Tomatoes – topped with boiled shrimp and remoulade.

 My brother ordered soup and salad.
-Because I did not try them, I cannot attest to them, but here are a couple of pictures of his meal:
+Here are a couple of pictures of his meal:

 Crab & Brie Soup